fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 #### Exercise 12.16: Connect todo-front to todo-back

+> In this exercise, submit the entire development environment, including both express and react applications, Dockerfiles and docker-compose.yml.

 Make sure that the todo-front works with todo-back.
 It will require changes to the *REACT\_APP\_BACKEND\_URL* environmental variable.

 If you already got this working during a previous exercise you may skip this.